asobl97/Chorsey/README.md

 See db.js

 Run 'npm install' on the command line before working after receiving new code.
-Run project with 'npm start' on the command line.
+Run server with 'npm start' on the command line.